BenPalac1/Challenge-13-E-commerce-Back-End/README.md

 ## Description

-Internet retail, also known as e-commerce, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
-In the latest available data from 2021, the industry in the United States alone was estimated to have generated the substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.
+This challenge was to build the back end for an e-commerce site.
+I was given a working Express.js API and configured it to use Sequelize to interact with a MySQL database.

-Your challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+Then I tested all of the routes for seeded database in Insomnia.

 ## User Story